tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 In order to run the code samples in this course, you will need to use your own API keys, since these keys are usually treated like passwords and not given out or published openly on a web page.

 {: .tip}
-If you want to borrow my API keys, you can access them [here](https://idratherbewriting.com/learnapidoc/assets/files/apikeys.txt).
-I sometimes find that workshop participants get hung up in trying to acquire simple API keys, so I'd like to remove that roadblock from you if you're running into issues.
+Even though you should treat API keys like passwords, if you want to borrow my API keys, you can access them [here](https://idratherbewriting.com/learnapidoc/assets/files/apikeys.txt).
+I sometimes find that workshop participants get hung up in trying to acquire API keys, so I make them available here to avoid hangups and delays in the activities.

 {% include random_ad.html %}

-## Get authorization keys

-In order to work with the APIs in the upcoming activities, you'll need to get some API keys.

 {% include content/activities/get_authorization_keys.md %}

-### Get the Aeris Weather API secret and ID {#aeris_weather_apikey}
+## Get the Aeris Weather API secret and ID {#aeris_weather_apikey}

 Now for contrast, let's get the keys for the Aeris Weather API.
 The Aeris Weather API requires both a secret and ID to make requests.